luckymaks/DeepClone/README.md

 ## Files:

-**main.js** - the main file where a big object is created and run deepClone funciton.
+**main.js** - the main file where a big object is created and the deepClone funciton is run.

 **createBigObject.js** - generats an object with nested objects based on `maxDepth` param.